jbossdemocentral/rhdm7-qlb-loan-demo/README.md

 7. The project has simple data model (Loan & Applicant) and single decision table (loan-application) which contains the loan approval rule set.

 8. Build and deploy version 1.0 of the project.
-Click on the "Build and Deploy" in the upper right corner.
+Click on the "Build & Install" from "Build" menu and then "Deploy" in the upper right corner.

 9. Go to "Menu -> Deploy -> Execution Servers" repository to see the loan-application_1.0 KIE Container deployed on the Decision Server.

 10. The Decision Server provides a Swagger UI that documents the full RESTful interface exposed by the server at: http://localhost:8080/kie-server/docs

 11. In the Swagger UI:
-   - navigate to "KIE Server :: Core"
+   - navigate to "KIE Server and KIE containers"
    - expand the "GET" operation for resource "/server/containers"
    - click on "Try it out"
    - leave the parameters blank and click on "Execute"